Blagaj Fortress: Archaeological research

 In 1965, systematic archaeological excavations were undertaken with the supervision of the National Museum of Bosnia and Herzegovina.
 An area of about 1000 m2 was investigated, that is, more than one-third of the area enclosed with ramparts.
 The archaeological layers were generally characterized with considerable thickness (0.50 to 3.50 m) and by the sparsity of art materials.
 However, in the medieval stratum pottery and small iron items were discovered, along with pieces of glass and charred grain.
 A large quantity of lead—about 700 kg—was unearthed in the ruins of the palace.
 In the archaeological stratum dating from the Ottoman period, the only finds consisted pottery shards and small items of ironmongery used in construction.
 As a result of the excavations, it was concluded that Blagaj had no remains of antique and early mediaeval architecture because there was no any archaeological material from that period.
-However, a few shards of Illyrian pottery and a few small fragments of Roman roof tiles indicate the presence of Illyrians on this prominent site (Anđelić, 1965, 178-180).
+However, a few shards of Illyrian pottery and a few small fragments of Roman roof tiles indicate the presence of Illyrians on this prominent site (Anđelić, 1965, 178–180).

 The shahids' necropolis in Blagaj located below the fort, near the road, is an old Muslim burial ground known as Šehitluk.
 Graves and tombstones are almost completely wrecked, although the outlines of several graves can still be discerned and there are eight, mostly damaged nišan tombstones to the left and right of the brook and road.
 This is most likely the oldest burial ground in Blagaj.

 National Monument

-The Fortress Stjepan grad was placed under state protection.
-The historic site of the Old Fort in Blagaj (Stjepan grad) is also on the Provisional List of National Monuments.
+The historic site of the Old Fortress in Blagaj (also known as Stjepan grad) is placed under the state protection and declared National Monument of Bosnia and Herzegovina by KONS on 6 December 2003.